Asset Issuance

 The code used to get the nonce value is as follows:

-A transaction can consist of multiple operations, each pointing to a specific transaction content.
+A transaction can include multiple operations, each representing a specific transaction instruction or content.

-Two operations are needed to issue assets: AssetIssueOperation
+Two operations are needed to issue an assets: AssetIssueOperation, and AccountSetMetadataOperation.

 The specific code for grouping operations for token issuing is as follows: